5 Marketing Ideas for the Easter Holidays

 In Germany, a Chrismon survey shows that 79% of respondents spend time with family/friends, 33%-34% hunt and/or paint eggs, and 20% go on holiday.
 9% also indicate that they give gifts to each other.

-For this market, it is definitely worth promoting gifts on your site and things to do with family/friends, such as board games.
-Statista confirms this in their own research into how Easter is celebrated in Germany.
+For this market, it's definitely worth promoting gifts on your site as well as other products that have to do with family/friends, such as board games.
+Statista confirms this with their own research on how Easter is celebrated in Germany.

 In Italy, Easter is the biggest holiday after Christmas.
 Select Italy explains that children receive a large Easter egg with a surprise inside.
 Of course, eggs are also dyed, as in many countries.